vivekjoshi2006/BharatPay-Pro/README.md

-# Credit Card Fraud Detection Dashboard
+# BharatPay Pro — Credit Card Fraud Detection Dashboard

-An interactive, real-time credit card validation and fraud detection dashboard.
+BharatPay Pro is a secure, interactive, real-time payment validation and fraud detection dashboard.
 Built entirely on the client side (on-device) to ensure PCI-DSS alignment, it utilizes behavioral telemetry, user-input biometrics, and a deep BIN database to calculate transactional risk scores.

+The user interface features a responsive two-column grid with a custom glassmorphism dashboard, ambient glow backgrounds, and a 3D rotating credit card that responds dynamically to user interactions.

 ---